• Skip to main content

 Photo courtesy Call Your Mother

-The Best Nice-Casual and Date Night Restaurants in D.C.
+The Best Restaurants in D.C.: Smart-Casual and Date Night

-My favorite restaurants in the nice-casual range (as in, nice jeans and collared shirts and up; definitely not sweats and tees) include Chez Billy Sud, above, as well as — in no particular order:
+My favorite D.C restaurants in the very nice to fancy range (as in, nice jeans and collared shirts and up; definitely not sweats, shorts, or tees) include Fiola Mare and Chez Billy Sud, above, as well as — in no particular order:

-• The Dabney: upscale, seasonal, local fare and prix fixe except at the bar.
+• The Dabney: upscale, seasonal, local fare and pricey prix fixe in Shaw — it costs $195 for the prix fixe in the dining room.
 Recently renovated.
 Reserve well in advance.
 (Neighborhood: Shaw/Mt.
 Vernon)

 • Gravitas: Waaaay out in post-industrial Ivy City sits this gem of a restaurant, turning out some of the loveliest food in D.C.
 Their rooftop conservatory bar is one of my favorite spots in the whole city.
 Prix fixe.

 • Nobu: The West End mostly calls to mind mid-rise medical office buildings and a relative no man’s land between Dupont and Georgetown.
-But Nobu’s sleek interior and updated takes on classic sushi, sashimi, and other Japanese cuisine makes it a worthy destination.
+But Nobu’s sleek, chic interior and updated takes on classic sushi, sashimi, and other Japanese cuisine makes it a worthy destination.
 The happy hour is solid.
 They also recently started Sunday brunch.
+(Neighborhood: West End)

 best sushi restaurant in DC Sushi Taro Michelin Star